OpenApoc/OpenApoc/README.md

 ## Copyright
 All rights for the original game and its resources belong to their respective owners.
 We do not encourage and do not support any form of illegal usage of the original game.
-We strongly advise to purchase the original game on GOG or other platforms.
-Pirated ISOs are not supported and will cause issues such as crashes and map problems with OpenApoc.
+We strongly advise to purchase the original game on STEAM or another platform of your choosing.
+Pirated disc images and archives are not supported and will cause issues such as crashes and map problems with OpenApoc.

 ## Key Features